HabanaAI/gaudi-pytorch-bridge/docs/Pytorch_Operators.rst

-signbit                                Yes      Yes      Yes       Yes      No     torch.Tensor sin                                    Yes      Yes      No        No       No     torch.Tensor sin\_                                  Yes      Yes      No        No       No     torch.Tensor sinh                                   Yes      No       No        No       No     torch.Tensor sinh\_                                 Yes      No       No        No       No     torch.Tensor sinc                                   Yes      Yes      No        No       No     torch.Tensor sort                                   Yes      Yes      No        No       No     torch.Tensor split_with_sizes                       Yes      Yes      Yes       No       No     torch.Tensor
+signbit                                Yes      Yes      Yes       Yes      No     torch.Tensor sin                                    Yes      Yes      No        No       No     torch.Tensor sin\_                                  Yes      Yes      No        No       No     torch.Tensor sinh                                   Yes      Yes      No        No       No     torch.Tensor sinh\_                                 Yes      Yes      No        No       No     torch.Tensor sinc                                   Yes      Yes      No        No       No     torch.Tensor sort                                   Yes      Yes      No        No       No     torch.Tensor split_with_sizes                       Yes      Yes      Yes       No       No     torch.Tensor